ic-factory/lic/doc/playbooks/RELEASING.md

 ### Breaking releases

-Bundler cares a lot about preserving compatibility.
+Lic cares a lot about preserving compatibility.
 As a result, changes that break backwards compatibility should (whenever this is possible) include a feature release that is backwards compatible, and issue warnings for all options and behaviors that will change.

-We try very hard to only release breaking changes when incrementing the _major_ version of Bundler.
+We try very hard to only release breaking changes when incrementing the _major_ version of Lic.

 ### Cherry picking